uberhalit/SekiroFpsUnlockAndMore/README.md

 ## Building

-Use Visual Studio 2017 to build
+Use Visual Studio 2017 or newer to build

 ## Contributing